-- Entertainment and gaming video headset systems, which permit individuals to view television, including HDTV, video CDs, DVDs and video games on virtual large screens or stereovision in private without disturbing others.
-Even though entertainment and gaming headsets represent an emerging product class, we are seeing demand from OEMs.
-Headset game systems for portable computers with head tracking and/or stereovision appears to be our predominant high quantity near term market opportunity, with several customers indicating an interest in large production quantities of our displays.
-Our current SVGA-3D display was designed specifically for this market.
-We believe that these new headset game systems can provide a game or telepresence experience not otherwise practical using conventional direct view display technology.
-We expect low cost to be important for success in this field, and expect our product cost to decrease in high quantity production.
-At the 2004 Consumer Electronics Show, Leadtek Research Inc. (Taiwan) announced that it was planning to introduce a consumer HMD using eMagin SVGA-3D displays.
-The product is currently under development.
-At the 2005 Consumer Electronics Show, we announced our Z800 3D Visor ®, the world's first personal viewer to combine OLEDs, stereovision, and head tracking. - Notebook computers, which can use head-wearable devices to reduce power as well as expand the apparent screen size and increase privacy.
+- Notebook computers, which can use head-wearable devices to reduce power requirements as well as expand the apparent screen size and increase privacy.
 Current notebook computers do not use microdisplays.
 Our products can apply not only to new models of notebook computers, but also as aftermarket attachments to older notebooks still in use.
 The display can be easily used as a second monitor on notebook computers for ease of editing multiple documents to provide multiple screens or for data privacy while traveling.
 It can also be used to provide larger screen capability for viewing spreadsheets or complex computer aided design (CAD) files.
 We expect to market our head-wearable displays to be used as plug-in peripherals to be compatible with most notebook computers.
 We believe that the SVGA-3D microdisplay is well suited for most portable PC headsets.
 Our microdisplays can be operated using the USB power source of most portable computers.
 This eliminates added power supplies, batteries, and rechargers and reduces system complexity and cost. - Handheld personal computers, whose small, direct view screens are often limitations, but which are now capable of running software applications that would benefit from a larger display.
 Microdisplays can be built into handheld computers to display more information content on virtual screens without forfeiting portability or adding the cost a larger direct view screen.
 Microdisplays are not currently used in this market.
 We believe that GPS viewers and other novel products are likely to develop as our displays become more available. - Highly compact wearable computers and personal digital assistants, or PDAs using video headsets as screens can be made possible by high-resolution microdisplays.
 A lightweight pocketsize computer that is less than one pound can potentially be created with a foldout keyboard, compact input device, or voice actuation and a headset that provides a near-desktop personal computer experience.

 The combination of power efficiency, high resolution, low systems cost, brightness and compact size offered by our OLED-on-silicon microdisplays has not been made available to makers and integrators of existing entertainment and gaming video headset systems, notebook computers and handheld computers.
-We believe that our microdisplays will catalyze the growth of new products and applications such as lightweight wearable computer systems.
+We believe that our microdisplays will propel the growth of new products and applications such as lightweight wearable computer systems.